thitemple/thecodingtemple.dev/src/markdown-pages/realworld-fable/01-pre-requisites.md

 #quit;;
 ```

-If you can run all of the above commands that means you have everything install.
+If you can run all of the above commands that means you have everything install and you can now start coding.

-It's time now to scaffold the project and say "Hello World" in F# and Fable.
+It's time now to scaffold the project and say "Hello World" in F# with Fable.